fgsahoward/fgsahoward.github.io/_posts/2016-11-18-Modern-Buffer-Overflows-Part3.md

 Part II left off after having exploited the buffer overflow examined in Part I.
 This exploit was accomplished by:

- * Extracting executable binary instruction from a compiled object file (AKA shellcode).
+ * Extracting executable binary instructions from a compiled object file (AKA shellcode).
  * Writing the shellcode into the vulnerable application's memory space, specifically on the stack.